 How has the shift towards emphasizing intercultural competence affected language teaching?

-What should teachers consider when promoting intercultural competence?
+How can teachers promote intercultural competence?

 What role can literature play in enhancing learners’ intercultural competence?

 Theoretical perspectives and the Austrian context

+Austria has a higher cultural diversity than ever, and teachers today find themselves facing an increasingly multicultural, multilingual classroom which can sometimes be challenging and needs to be addressed proactively in order to create an atmosphere of equality and respect within the classroom.
+If tackled actively, this cultural diversity can be a real asset and offers students opportunities to learn to interact in a global, diverse and challenging world.

 Since 1992, intercultural education has been included in Austria’s school curricula as an Unterrichtsprinzip, which should be taught across the curriculum, thus showing its relevance and interdisciplinary nature.
 More recently, curricular guidelines concerning this transversal curriculum principle were revised in the ‘Interkulturelle Bildung – Grundsatzerlass 2017 (BMBWF 2017, p.
 1).
-While the status of intercultural education remains the same within the new curriculum guidelines, the updated understanding of the concept reflects recent research as well as contemporary pedagogical classroom practices.
+While the formal status of intercultural education remains the same within the new curriculum guidelines, the updated understanding of the concept reflects recent research as well as contemporary pedagogical classroom practices.
 (BMBWF 2017, p.
 2).
-This includes acknowledgement of debates surrounding various terminology such as interculturality, transculturality and multiculturality which the current curriculum have placed under the umbrella term of intercultural education as well as ‘a more critical agenda’ concerning the dimension of knowledge of other cultures, which should be seen as multi-faceted and ever-changing (Dalton-Puffer, Boeckmann & Hinger 2019, p.
-203).
+This includes acknowledgement of debates surrounding various terminology such as interculturality, transculturality and multiculturality which the current curriculum has placed under the umbrella term of intercultural education.

+The main goal of the Grunsatzerlass is to develop an open-minded attitude towards otherness and to raise the learners’ awareness of Eurocentric and ethnocentric beliefs and explore different perspectives in an open, heterogeneous society.

 When discussing the concept of intercultural competence in foreign language education, reference must be made to the role of the Council of Europe (CoE) and CEFR.
 In addition to providing descriptors of the four language skills, namely, speaking, listening, reading and writing, the CEFR “was the first major European policy document to give significant emphasis to the intercultural nature of language learning” (Kelly, 2012, p.
 411).
 In this way, the CEFR made a policy shift from language teaching being about communicative competence to an emphasis on the development of intercultural competence.
 The CEFR describes the language learner as follows: “The learner of a second or foreign language and culture does not cease to be competent in his or her mother tongue and the associated culture.
 Nor is the new competence kept entirely separate from the old.
 The learner does not simply acquire two distinct, unrelated ways of acting and communicating.
 The language learner becomes plurilingual and develops interculturality.
 The linguistic and cultural competences in respect of each language are modified by knowledge of the other and contribute to intercultural awareness, skills and know-how.
 They enable the individual to develop an enriched, more complex personality and an enhanced capacity for further language learning and greater openness to new cultural experiences”(Council of Europe, 2001, p.
 43; italics and bold print in the original).

 The CEFR also provides teachers with a common language to speak about the intercultural competence of their learners.
 These include the areas of knowledge, skills and attitudes and more recently in the CEFR-Companion Volume (CEFR-CV) another skill area has been included, namely, mediation which highlights the collaborative processes of meaning-making (Council of Europe, 2018).
 Mediation refers to certain characteristics which can enable communication and ‘ is also used to describe a social and cultural process of creating conditions for communication and cooperation, facing and hopefully defusing any delicate situations and tensions that may arise…” (CEFR-CV, 2018, p.
 106).